At Rush Tax Resolution, our skilled team can help provide tax relief for all avenues of IRS issues.

 OIC and the Fresh Start Program

 This means that as long as you qualify for a streamlined installment plan with the IRS, you may also have the potential to qualify for an offer in compromise!
-However, it’s important to note that an inability to pay with your current income is a key requirement for gaining the IRS’ approval for an offer in compromise.
+However, it’s important to note that an inability to pay with your current income is a key requirement for gaining the IRS’ approval for an offer.

-We offer a FREE IRS transcript investigation and analysis upfront – and a FREE pre-qualification consultation to see if you qualify for an Offer in Compromise.
-Most other firms do not do this, and the few that do, generally charge $1,500 for this service.
+Most tax attorneys and other firms do not do this, and the few that do, generally charge $1,500 for this service.
 We do this in advance for FREE because we want to make sure that we can help you upfront.
 We only take cases that we can help.

 Who Qualifies for an Offer in Compromise?